shawdren/shawdren.github.com/articles/book-notes-for-learn-Ninject-3.md

 ==
 Recently, our project needs to add a new feature, the project did use DI tool [Ninject](http://www.ninject.org/index.html), I have reading a book which Mastering Ninject for Dependency Injection to learn it. this article does record my book notes.

-In article [book notes for learn Ninject - 2](book-notes-for-learn-Ninject-2.html), there is a basic useage of Ninject.
+In article [book notes for learn Ninject - 2](book-notes-for-learn-Ninject-2.html), there is a basic usage of Ninject.
 Ninject also could register module to container.

 ```c
 public class LogHandlerModule : NinjectModule